Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Boston College has combined with its opponents to score more than 64.5 points in three of 10 games this season.
+- In 30% of Boston College's games this season (3/10), the teams combined to score more than Saturday's total of 64.

-- The combined points per game average of the two teams, 69.1, is 4.6 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 69.1, is 5.1 points greater than Saturday's over/under.

-- This contest's over/under is 13.2 points greater than the 51.3 these two squads combine to allow per game this season.

-- Demon Deacons games have an average total of 63.9 points this season, 0.6 fewer than Saturday's over/under.
+- The Demon Deacons and their opponents score an average of 63.9 points per game, 0.1 fewer than Saturday's total.

+- The 64 over/under in this game is 10.2 points above the 53.8 average total in Eagles games this season.

 Wake Forest Stats and Trends

-- The Demon Deacons have been favored by 4.5 points or more six times this season and are 3-3 ATS in those contests.
+- The Demon Deacons have been favored by 4.5 points or more six times this season and are 3-3 ATS in those games.

-- Wake Forest has hit the over in 54.5% of its opportunities this year (six times in 11 games with a set point total).
+- Wake Forest's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- In games that Wake Forest piles up more than 337.5 yards, the team is 6-5 against the spread and 9-2 overall.
+- Wake Forest is 6-5 against the spread and 9-2 overall when the team amasses more than 337.5 yards.

-- This year, the Demon Deacons have 15 turnovers, one fewer than the Eagles have takeaways (16).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.